-For FY 2019, the measurement for this section will be the completion and upload of six (6) Compliance Reviews throughout the year and assist the Division Office as needed.
+For FY 2020 - 2022, the measurement for this section will be the completion and upload of six (6) Compliance Reviews throughout the year and assist the Division Office as needed.
 This performance-based approach will measure the number of CR's/Interventions completed/assisted and report to the Division office on a quarterly basis.
 Evaluation will include a determination as to whether more CR's can be completed by the Safety Investigator.

 As stated above, the Trooper assigned to this also assists our local FMCSA Office with C/R's and other carrier related investigations.
 These totals can not be shown as the C/R's are conducted by the lead FMCSA SI.
-This Trooper is also
+This Trooper is also a canine handler and is also responsible for State Police assigned duties (not billed to the MCSAP Grant).

-5 - Traffic Enforcement
+Part 2 Section 5 - Traffic Enforcement